-You can find the agendas for the Global Roundtable below
+You can find the agendas and the recording for the Global Roundtable below

-- 23 June: High-level plenaries (open to public + livestream)
+- 23 June: High-level plenaries (livestream recordings available below)

 - 25 June: COP30 to COP31 Leadership Dialogues: Scaling Finance and Insurance for Global Impact